 To reduce unsubscribes, check out our article 10 Ways to Reduce Newsletter Unsubscribe Rates.

 Email marketers are desperately seeking email campaign management tools that address their biggest challenges.
 The most significant improvement sought by 40% of those surveyed by Ascend2 is improved analytics and data visualization.
 While a certain amount of statistical knowledge is necessary in today’s marketing world, most marketers struggle with it.

 3. Mobile Device Compatibility

 65% of Canadian SmartPhone users say they use it to check their email a minimum of once per day.
 With the overwhelming penetration of mobile devices, it has become impossible to ignore their needs.
-In 2013, marketers began to adapt their emails to mobile-friendly formats.
 This evolving environment demands constant tweaking and adaptation, to a point where marketers are never really done with it.

-Inbox Marketer states, “As of Q4 2013 over 55% of all email opens are from a smartphone or tablet.
+Inbox Marketer states, “Over 55% of all email opens are from a smartphone or tablet.
 Email marketers have had to shift their strategies and tactics to a ‘mobile-first’ mentality.”

 The good news is that email software and service providers are aware of this concern.
 They include mobile-friendly templates that you can use for either marketing messages or newsletters.
 If your email software isn’t keeping up with this trend, it’s time to move your list to one that does.

 - Be concise and brief both in the body and in the subject line